Argentina's lower house votes to legalize abortion - RFI

 Center-left President Alberto Fernandez presented the proposal earlier this year as a way to "guarantee that all women have access to the right to comprehensive health."

-The Senate is expected to address it before the end of the year.
+The Senate is now expected to address the bill before the end of the year.

 Protesters in blue scarves, who oppose the change, were separated from the others by a fence, and greeted the result with disappointment.